chuckharmston/README/README.md

 **I assume positive intent.** As colleagues we are on the same team, fighting for positive outcomes together.
 Disagreement on those outcomes or the means to achieve them are natural, and I do my best to assume those disagreements to be made in good faith.

-**Diversity and inclusion are important to me.** In addition to being a deeply-held personal value, I believe that diverse perspectives are an import aspect of an effective team.
+**Diversity and inclusion are important to me.** In addition to being a deeply-held personal value, I believe that diverse perspectives are a critical aspect of an effective team.
 I do my best to embrace different viewpoints, backgrounds, and personal characteristics, and want humans of all types to feel welcome, valued, and safe to express their viewpoint.

 **I try to practice a [growth mindset](https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/).** I never want to assume that I know everything, and always want to be open to having my assumptions or beliefs challenged.